-In order to address this issue, the North Carolina Turnpike Authority (NCTA), at the request of the Charlotte Regional Transportation Planning Organization (CRTPO), is implementing a network of express lanes in the Charlotte region.
+In order to address this issue, at the request of the Charlotte Regional Transportation Planning Organization (CRTPO), the North Carolina Turnpike Authority (NCTA) is implementing a network of express lanes in the Charlotte region.

 I-485 Express Lanes (I-5507)

+The second project in the NCTA network coming to the Charlotte region is the I-485 Express Lanes.
 The I-485 Express Lanes project would add one express lane in each direction along I-485 between I-77 and U.S. 74 (Independence Boulevard), providing travel time reliability and improving traffic flows in this critical transportation corridor.
 This segment of I-485 carries between 80,000 and 146,000 vehicles per day and regularly becomes congested.
 The project would also add one general-purpose lane in each direction along I-485 between Rea Road and Providence Road.
 In coordination with other projects in southeastern Mecklenburg County, this project would serve as part of a larger network of express lanes offering drivers the option of more reliable travel times.

 July 25 and 26, 2018 Pre-Construction Open House Materials

 I-485 Pre-Construction Public Open House Maps

 The U.S. 74 Phase I project converts the existing bus lanes in the median of U.S. 74 (Independence Boulevard), between I-277 and Wallace Lane, to express lanes.
 The purpose of this project is to provide travel time reliability along U.S. 74.

 - Final Design is in progress